Bow frog: Etymology and names

 The origin of the name frog is unknown, although it may derive from the use of the frock, the small device that bow makers use to shape it.
 It is also referred to as the "heel" or "nut" of the bow.
 It has been proposed that the name in English (and German) is by allusion to the shock-absorbing heel of a horse's hoof with the shock absorbing base of a horsehair bow.
 The German equivalent Frosch is the literal equivalent of "frog," while in French and Italian the equivalent of "heel" is used (talon and tallone).
 French also uses hausse.
 The foreign language terms sometimes appear in musical instructions, such as au talon, indicating to play with the bow near the frog.
 However, the English term is also used, such as in the Alfred edition of George Gershwin's An American in Paris, in which the violins and violas are instructed to play "near the frog" at bar 32.

 History

 Early bows

 During the earliest periods of music history, prior the Baroque era, the frog was a curved piece of wood affixed to the bow that served as a sort of rail to guide the hair ribbon and separate it from the stick.
 The bow hair was attached at both ends of the stick to the head and handle.
-The musician had to stretch and release the hair ribbon while playing in order to obtain the desire tension.
+The musician had to stretch and release the hair ribbon while playing in order to obtain the desired tension.